DianaRue/DianaRue/README.md

 Hello  I'm Diana.
-Recent graduate in Applied Mathematics with Economics and have little experience in Financial Data Modelling and climate data
+Recent graduate in Applied Mathematics with Economics and have little experience in Financial Data Modelling and climate data.
-Data analysis and reporting using RSudio and Excel.
+-Data analysis and reporting using RSudio and Excel.
-Data management and Visualization using SPSS.
+-Data management and Visualization using SPSS.

 #Projects